mmstick/parallel/README.md

 - **--delay**: Delays starting the next job for N amount of seconds, where the seconds can be fractional.
 - **--dry-run**: Prints the jobs that will be run to standard output, without running them.
+- **--eta**: Prints the estimated time to complete based on average runtime of running processes.
 - **-h**, **--help**: Prints the manual for the application (recommended to pipe it to `less`).
 - **-j**, **--jobs**: Defines the number of jobs/threads to run in parallel.
 - **-n**, **--max-args**: Groups up to a certain number of arguments together in the same command line.